PinePhone Pro: Software

-The device ships with Manjaro ARM, with Plasma Mobile as the user interface, though users are free to switch to other operating systems.
+The device ships with Sailfish OS (previously Manjaro ARM, with Plasma Mobile as the user interface), though users are free to switch to other operating systems.

-U-Boot is used as the default boot loader and it supports booting from a SD card.
+U-Boot is used as the default boot loader and it supports booting from an SD card.
 The bootloader can be replaced, as there are alternatives, such as Tow-boot.
 The main image sensor driver has been added to the mainline kernel by Sony.
 Modem firmware of the Quectel EG25-G is based on a proprietary Android userspace, though an unofficial open-source version exists (actually mostly open-source: the custom firmware replaces most proprietary components, except for baseband firmware and the TrustZone kernel, which is signed by Qualcomm).

 In the middle of 2022, the software stack was under development, resulting in the hardware not supporting the software.
 The first images from the camera were taken in May 2022.
 Most widely-supported hardware is in a heavily patched downstream kernel called Megi kernel.
 There is alternative operating systems focusing on mainline Linux kernel support, such as PostmarketOS.